deadratfink/jy-transform/README.md

 - Enter yourself in the `constributors` section of _package.json_.
 - We strictly follow [Semantic Versioning 2](http://semver.org) rules.
-- The `development` branch is the leading branch.
+- The `development` branch is the leading branch and is protected.
 Create bugfix and feature branches (or fork into you own namespace) and create pull requests to `development` when finished.
 Any of these should be prefixed with `bugfix/#...` or `feature/#...` (containing issue number followed by a short, "underscored" proper meaning), e.g.
   - `bugfix/#8_fix_js_reading_with_require`
   - `feature/#14_multidocument_support`
-- The `master` branch is protected and will never be pushed directly (always use pull-requests).
+- The `master` branch is protected and is the stable branch after a release.
+  It will never be pushed directly (only on release build).
 - Indention for any file is 4 SPACEs.
-- Keep code coverage high (> 80%).
+- Keep code coverage high (> 90%).
 - Doc everything with [JSDocs](http://usejsdoc.org/) and document concepts in [README.md](https://github.com/deadratfink/jy-transform/blob/development/README.md) or [Wiki](https://github.com/deadratfink/jy-transform/wiki).